 In the meantime, mobile has pretty much become the biggest thing in ecommerce these days.
 However, a lot of businesses aren’t converting to m-commerce fast enough to make the most of the mobile user base.
 With the ecommerce market becoming more competitive than ever before, this may change down the line, as businesses continue to find new ways to gain an edge.

 There is also a future in subscription-based business models.
-Presently, there are already a number of online services that offers monthly subscriptions for a variety of things.
+Presently, there are already a number of online services that offer monthly subscriptions for a variety of things.
 Expect this business model to grow even more in the coming years.

 Six factors in ecommerce success: